fishdeity/iRO-Missing_Features_Additions/README.md

 # Purpose #
 This is a collection of bug fixes and additions for Ragnarok Online (iRO specifically).
-This includes:
-- Maps missing have been added (like Eden and instances like Faceworm Nest)
-  - Few maps have navigation and other features for convenience (such as Amatsu Dungeon Floor 1 and Endless Tower showing which floor you're on)
-- Resource files that are missing and fail to load and appear as red text in chat box have been added (like opening kafra)
-- Card issues fixed:
-  - Cards' Art that are missing are added (Rockridge Cramp Card)
-  - Sorry Loading images replaced with their proper art (Archi Card)
+Specifics for each file are:
+- big_card.grf: Makes card sprites bigger so easier to see
-  - "View" button missing on some cards have been fixed (Ferre Card)
+- card_art_missing_added.grf: Cards missing images have been fixed and added (Rockridge Cramp, Archi, etc).
-- Big Card sprite is included to easily spot cards.
-- Enchants that are in card slots 1-4 have been added to item name to preview!
+- card_enchant_prefixes.grf: Enchants in card slots 1-4 have been added to item name to preview!
 (GFSS, Flattery Robe)
+- maps_added_and_fixed: Maps missing have been added.
+Maps that break the game have been fixed.
+  - Endless Tower shows you which floor you are on
+  - Amatsu Dungeon and other maps show how to go through the maze
+  - and more
+- resource_file_fixes: Files that are missing and fail to load and appear as red text in chat box have been added (like opening Kafra)

 # Installation Steps #
 1. Download and install a program like **GRF Editor**: https://rathena.org/board/files/file/2766-grf-editor/